 Then go ahead and stain or paint your boards.

 I stained mine using MinWax Dark Walnut and then used a Polycrylic to create a protective coat and finish.
-I wanted different texture and tones in my boards, so you’ll notice that in the above picture.
+I wanted a different texture and tones in my boards, so you’ll notice that in the above picture.

 After I finished the boards, I took them inside and laid them out in different order to figure out what order I wanted them in!